Race Report: Volkswagen Andretti Rallycross :: PaddockTalk :: F1, Formula 1, NASCAR, IndyCar, MotoGP, Le Mans, And More!

 No. 34 ROCKSTAR ENERGY DRINK BEETLE GRC

-• Qualified second behind teammate with a fastest lap of 53.366 seconds
+• Finished the morning qualifying session third with a quickest lap of 51.827

 PaddockTalk Perspective